 Planning to provide support for the futures of our loved ones is what estate planning is all about.
 We want to leave this world knowing that we have done everything we can to take care of our family’s future.
 Every person and family has different circumstances and needs.
 Some of us have family members with special needs and worry about who will take care of them later on.
-A special needs trust can be a valuable estate planning tool in these circumstances.
+A special needs trust can be a valuable estate planning tool within trust administration in these circumstances to help avoid probate.
 Unique Estate Law is a firm that believes in creating customized estate plans because we know that everyone is unique.

 To establish a special needs trust, you must select a trustee.
 The trustee maintains the trust for the sole benefit of the beneficiary, the special needs individual.
-The trustee is responsible for managing the money held in trust.
+The trustee is responsible for managing the money.
 He or she will distribute the funds to pay for goods or services not covered by government assistance programs.
 The money must go directly to the entity supplying the goods or services and not to the beneficiary directly.

 A special needs trust is a valuable estate planning tool that can provide immeasurable peace of mind.
-Establishment and maintenance of such trusts are intricate and legally sensitive.
+The establishment and maintenance of such trusts are intricate and legally sensitive.

 If you are interested in an estate planning consultation, contact us today by filling out a contact form or calling us at (952) 260-2043 with any questions you might have.
 Feel free to check out our fees page for pricing information.

 From within Hennepin County Unique Estate Law represents clients throughout Minnesota, including Minneapolis, Bloomington, St. Louis Park, Minnetonka, Wayzata, Chanhassen, and Excelsior for their special needs trust, and estate planning needs.